sierie85/100-days-of-code-challenge/log.md

 ## Day 9: 07-04-2018

 **Today's Progress**: Add Controller for stats, outsource from MovieController, refactor. add Controller for search, outsource from MovieController. frontend add to ajax via ajax, update view, add updateWatchlist fn to Controller.

+## Day 10: 08-04-2018

+**Today's Progress**: add pagination to movies view. small fix on search. edit getMovie route to find/filter movies by actor, director and genre. single view movie add links on actors, director and genres.